otrv4/otrv4/otrv4.md

    * If it is, `g` is a generator.
    * If it is not, increment the counter c.

-For more explanation on how the implementation works, please refer to [13] and [14].
+For more explanation on how this implementation works, please refer to [13] and [14].

 #### Dual Receiver Key Generation: DRGen()